martinandersson/nomagichttp/README.md

 deliver killer JavaDocs, developer joy and productivity.

 **WARNING:** This project is fresh out of the oven and probably not very useful at the moment.
-An HTTP compatibility matrix can be inferred from the author's notes and planned future work in [POA.md][0-1].
+The document [POA.md][0-1] details planned future work- and consequently, what parts of the HTTP stack have currently not been delivered.

 Please become an early contributor and join the fight to rid the world of magic!